Welcome to Parachute

 One of the most common reasons that a new donor isn't able to donate is because they don't have the correct identification.
 You've taken the time to get here and we never want to turn anyone away.
 Here are the 3 forms of identification you'll need to bring to your first appointment.

-Documents must be dated within the past 60 days, match your legal name, and show proof of a local residential address within 125 miles of your center.
+Documents must be dated within the past 60 days, match your legal name, and show proof of a local residential address within 60 miles of your center.
 Acceptable forms include a utility bill, cable bill, insurance statement, debit card bill, bank statement, paycheck stub, newspaper, magazine, greeting card, or other pieces of mail.
-In lieu of mail or a bill, we can also accept your most recent tax return.
+In lieu of mail or a bill, we can also accept your most recent tax return or your driver's license.

 If you do not have access to your Social Security card we can accept a physical W-2 form, signed tax return, paycheck stub, or other tax documents showing your full name and entire SSN.
 You can also obtain Social Security number verification from your local Supplemental Security Income or Social Security office.